PUMA Magnify NITRO 3 Running Shoe Review

 The PUMA Magnify NITRO 3 stands alongside other modern daily trainers that are built for comfort and versatility.
 With its upgraded, PEBA-based midsole, it joins a growing category of running shoes that incorporate supercritical foams into everyday shoes.
 The Magnify NITRO 3 holds up well against other daily trainers like the HOKA Clifton 10 or Saucony Triumph 22, delivering significantly better energy return than either of these competitors.
 However, the Magnify NITRO 3 has a relatively narrow arch, and Puma's method of gusseting the tongue can hug the foot so tightly that it becomes constricting when the foot swells during longer runs.
 Therefore, runners with wider feet who are looking for a bouncy daily trainer might prefer the ASICS NOVABLAST 5.

-Among PUMA's lineup of daily trainers, the Magnify NITRO 3 sits between the PUMA Velocity NITRO 4, a firmer, less cushioned classic trainer, and the PUMA MagMax NITRO, a heavier, max-cushioned shoe.
-It is unplated, unlike the Deviate series, which includes the PUMA Deviate NITRO 3 speed trainer and the PUMA Deviate NITRO Elite 3 racing shoe.
+Among PUMA's lineup of daily trainers, the Magnify NITRO 3 sits between the PUMA Velocity NITRO 4, a firmer, less cushioned classic trainer, and the PUMA MagMax NITRO 2, a high stack, max-cushioned shoe.
+These shoes are all unplated, unlike the Deviate series, which includes the PUMA Deviate NITRO 3 speed trainer and the PUMA Deviate NITRO Elite 3 racing shoe.

 For more options, check out our recommendations for the best running shoes, as well as the best long-distance running shoes and the best shoes for running a marathon.